 Tete Province is bordered by Zimbabwe, Zambia and Malawi, on the Zambezi River which actually splits the province in two.
 It is also the destination of Cahora Bassa Dam, the world’s fifth largest dam and a major water source for African countries in this region.
 Tete is a very hot place!
 Temperatures are known to rise to a scary 50°C in this centre for Mozambique coal.

-The city has evolved to supply business travelers with all their necessary requirements from ATMs and banks to good hotels, cell phone reception and amazing local food.
+The city has evolved to supply business travellers with all their necessary requirements from ATMs and banks to good hotels, cell phone reception and amazing local food.

 Tete is also rich with history, situated right in the middle of the gold route which led from central Africa to Sofala port where the valuable metal was shipped to the Arab world.
 If you stay here on business be sure to explore the old architecture blending now with the new concrete and steel structures, the wonderful restaurants and the Samora Machel bridge over the wide Zambezi.